-Kelis Lists $1.9 Million L.A.
-Home and Announces 'We're Buying a Farm'
+Kelis Buying a Farm, Selling Glendale House

 RELATED: Trash to Treasure!
 Kim Kardashian West Stuns Social Media with Photos of Louis Vuitton Garbage Cans

-Kelis, who has two sons — 8-year-old Knight, whose father is her ex, rapper Nas, and 2-year-old Shepherd, who she welcomed with a new beau, real estate agent Mike Mora, in November 2015 — told AD, “Now that I’ve got these two boys, I want to control a little bit more how we eat.”
+Kelis, who has two sons — 8-year-old Knight, whose father is her ex-husband, rapper Nas, and 2-year-old Shepherd, whom she welcomed with real estate agent Mike Mora in November 2015 — told AD, “Now that I’ve got these two boys, I want to control a little bit more how we eat.”

 Her method for healthier diets and an eco-friendly lifestyle is to “grow everything and sustain everything that way,” she says.

-Her 3,850-square-foot Glendale home’s many creature comforts more than make up for it’s lack of land.
+Her 3,850-square-foot Glendale home’s many creature comforts more than make up for its lack of land.
 The listing includes a heated saltwater pool in the terraced backyard.
 Inside, the 5-bedroom property boasts two fireplaces.

 An interiors enthusiast, Kelis notes that when she purchased the house in 2012 it was the architectural details that caught her eye.
 “The architecture inside the house was amazing, and it had a very dramatic, old Hollywood feel,” she says.
 “The backyard was so glamorous, and really, for me, that felt great.
 It was so nice for entertaining, and I pictured all the things I could do back there.”